werlindo/comics_rx/README.md

 After discussing it with the shop manager, it turns out this process is completely human-driven.
 Our goal is to build a comic book recommendation system that performs a similar task: to recommend comics titles to a customer (existing and new) based on their current preferences.
 For current customers this could simply be a replica of their current subscriptions (or more)!
 For new customers this could be a list of their favorite comic titles.

 ### Data Understanding
-With the help of Arcane Comics we obtained a set of de-identified data of comic books titles sold since they implemented their current point-of-sale system in Feb 2010.
+With the help of Arcane Comics we obtained a subset of de-identified data of comic books titles sold since they implemented their current point-of-sale system in Feb 2010.
+While this data has been de-identified of customer information, since it is also relevant to the business activities of a private entity, every effort has been made to limit public exposure of business-sensitive data.

 We built an implicit-ratings matrix based on this information.
 Because buyers at brick-and-mortar stores don’t usually review their books, we proxied their ‘review’ with the fact that they purchased the item.
 The transaction data provides customer id, date of purchase, and specific issue (e.g. Batman #123).
 There are some limitations that we will discuss further below.